FOR THE LATEST WSB WEATHER COVERAGE, CHECK ARCHIVES HERE

 We ask that all items brought for repair be of reasonable size.
 We are unable to service pressure vessels, refrigeration equipment, firearms, and high-voltage electrical components.

-Join us on Wednesdays from 6 PM to 8 PM for Open Studio at Potterings!
+Need creative time?
+Join our weekly Open Studio—$40 includes everything, guidance, materials, and kiln firings.Join us on Wednesdays from 6 PM to 8 PM for Open Studio at Potterings!
 This is your chance to explore, create, and experiment with clay in a relaxed and welcoming environment.
-Whether you’re new to pottery or looking to sharpen your skills, our open studio time is perfect for practicing techniques or just having fun with clay.
+Whether you’re new to pottery or looking to refine your skills, our open studio time is ideal for practicing techniques or simply having fun with clay.

 An experienced instructor will be available to offer guidance and support as you work.
-Each month we feature a seasonal piece of pottery we’ll make together, it’s a perfect way to start your pottery practice.
+Each month, we feature a seasonal piece of pottery we’ll make together.
+It’s a perfect way to start your pottery practice.

 AUGUST – Make a pinch pot mug